Premsaldana/api-stuff/README.md

 ##  Features

-- 🔌 [Full CRUD Integration — Seamlessly fetch, add, edit, and delete user records from a remote JSON database.]
+-  **Full CRUD Integration** — Seamlessly fetch, add, edit, and delete user records from a remote JSON database.
-- 🎨 [Modern Angular Architecture — Built with Angular v21 using standalone components and Signal-based state management for efficient performance.]
+-  **Modern Angular Architecture** — Built with Angular v21 using standalone components and Signal-based state management for efficient performance.
-- ⚡ [Dynamic Routing — Features a dedicated routing system for navigating between the product list, user creation, and editing views.]
+-  **Dynamic Routing** — Features a dedicated routing system for navigating between the product list, user creation, and editing views.
-- 🔍 [Typed Data Handling — Uses TypeScript interfaces and HttpClient to ensure type safety when interacting with the backend API.]
+-  **Typed Data Handling** — Uses TypeScript interfaces and HttpClient to ensure type safety when interacting with the backend API.

 ---